 • Mix in the lemon juice and taste the sauce.
 Adjust salt and pepper to taste.
 Also, if needed add more lemon juice to taste.

 • When satisfied with the taste, return the chicken to the pan and gently coat with the sauce and heat through for 2-3 minutes.
-Sprinkle the minced parsley on top and remove the pan from the heat.
+Sprinkle the remaining parsley on top and remove the pan from the heat.
 Serve immediately.
 Enjoy!

 Notes